 STACEY BARBAS is a senior program officer on the Kresge Foundation’s Health Team.
 She is responsible for managing a portfolio of approximately $20 million that focuses on increasing health equity by addressing conditions that lead to poor health outcomes.

 Her portfolio includes grants that address healthy food systems that benefit low income communities and she is a lead staff person on Fresh, Local and Equitable, a $12 million dollar initiative with the foundations’ Arts & Culture program surfacing projects around the country that use food-oriented programs to contribute to economic revitalization, cultural expression and health in urban low-income communities.
-Stacey also serves on the Steering Committee of the Sustainable Agriculture and Food System Funders.
 Ms. Barbas’ professional career in the nonprofit health and human service fields spans 30 years.
 She joined the Kresge Foundation in January 2008 after serving for five years as Executive Director of the Michigan AIDS fund, a statewide nonprofit grantmaking organization.
 Ms. Barbas received a Master of Science in Administration and Management from Central Michigan University and a Bachelor of Arts Degree in Psychology from Wayne State University.

 The Lumpkin Family Foundation (Secretary)

 ILA DUNCAN has been an active member of the Lumpkin Family Foundation since she was a teen and has been on the board since 2016.
 Based in New York City, she is also a member leader in her local chapter of Resource Generation, organizing fellow young donors to support social justice movements.